-Listing 10-3 shows another common mistake when working with asynchronous calls: you properly set up the call-back, but you used the returned value outside of that callback.
+The preceding code shows another common mistake when working with asynchronous calls: you properly set up the callback, but you used the returned value outside of that callback.

-In the preceding example, if the readFile call takes less than the request to Google to get a response, it'll work, but you won't realize your mistake until something happens (such as the code going to production).
-Suddenly, readFile is reading a larger file than expected, thus taking longer to finish, and now an empty string is always printing to the console.
+In the preceding example, if the asyncCall takes less than 30 milliseconds to get a response, it'll work but you won't realize your mistake until something happens (such as the code going to production).
+Suddenly, asyncCall takes 31 milliseconds to execute, and now "undefined" is always printing to the console.
 But you don't know why, of course.
 The simple way to fix this is to add any code dealing with the response value inside the callback function.